 We recognize that situations may arise that make it difficult for roommates to remain together.
 A student may request a room or hall change by following the room change process.
 This process is in place to ensure fairness and that steps have been taken to resolve conflicts.
 The timing of a room change has logistical considerations; therefore, the processes are tailored to the time of year.
 There is no guarantee of a room change.
 Requests will be considered based on an individual's need as well as how well they fit into the overall housing picture.

-Individual students with urgent or emergency needs should contact their Commons Dean in timely manner.
+Individual students with urgent or emergency needs should contact their Commons Dean.

 If you are experiencing difficulties with a roommate, we encourage you to first discuss the situation with your FYC, RA, CA or CRA before pursuing any room change.
-If you are unable to make your living arrangement better, contact your Commons Dean to determine how your roommate issue can be resolved.
+If you are unable to resolve the conflict, contact your Commons Dean to determine how your roommate issue can be resolved.
 Only in the event that all types of mediation are unsuccessful may a room change be facilitated.

 Failure to meet room change expectations, including not vacating a room by the deadline and leaving a room in poor condition may result in disciplinary action and/or fines.